open-company/developer-onboarding/README.md

 Developers are held accountable to these technical priorities.
 Code reviews are structured around these technical priorities.

 Living these priorities requires hard thinking about the technical problems we face.
 Code that works is not the goal.
-Code that works by embodying these priorities, and the appropriate tradeoffs between them, is the goal.
+Code that works by embodying these priorities, and the appropriate trade-offs between them, is the goal.

 ## Process Priorities